 We have formal conferences scheduled twice during the year in the fall and in the spring.
-Conference sign-up sheets will be sent out prior to conference dates with blocks of time for parents requiring a specific time and date to sign up with their teacher.
+Conference sign-ups will be sent out prior to conference dates with blocks of time for parents to choose a specific time and date to sign up with their teacher.

 If you are late, you may not go over the time allocated to you.
 We encourage all parents to attend as a team.
 However, if your team has special challenges, you may request separate conferences.

 If you need to set up a more in-depth conference please contact your teacher.
 Please honor our students' need for their teachers' attention by waiting until after class to talk to your child's teacher to schedule a meeting when it is convenient for both parties.
 Our teachers want to talk to you frequently; however, they do keep busy, professional schedules and sometimes need notice before they can give you their full attention.
-Please feel free to email teachers as a form of communication or you may leave a message by utilizing the pink message pads available at the front desk.
+Please feel free to email teachers as a form of communication or you may leave at the front desk.